 Address: 725 Vineland Pl, Minneapolis, MN 55403

-The Sculpture Garden is located adjacent to and is a part of, the Walker Art Center (we’ll get onto that later) which is one of our favorite museums in all of the Midwest and is another fun thing to do in Minnesota.
+The Sculpture Garden is located adjacent to and is a part of the Walker Art Center (we’ll get onto that later), one of our favorite museums in the Midwest, and is another fun thing to do.

 It’s also a great place to start or end a day wandering Minneapolis.
 There are tons of great attractions and restaurants nearby, and no shortage of hotels, like 300 Clifton, a stunning historic BnB, just a few minutes walk away.